 Service: Quakers practice their faith through active engagement to affect positive change in the world.

-Our belief that our students are preparing for morally-based, 21st century global citizenship impels us to utilize the world around us in the process of education so children learn that there is a larger community of which they are a part, that they can participate in it helpfully, and that they can have influence in the lives of others in powerful, positive ways.
+Our belief that our students are preparing for morally-based, global citizenship impels us to utilize the world around us, so they learn that there's a larger community of which they are a part, that they can participate in it helpfully, and that they can influence the lives of others in powerful, positive ways.
 At all ages and in every class, our students engage with local, regional and global organizations in service learning initiatives that share the following characteristics:

 - they are meaningful to the participants